88-degrees/Book-of-Changes/en/e9bc8eding.md

 <a id="p-171"/>

-5.<a id="50.5"/> The fifth six, divided, shows the caldron with yellow ears and rings of metal in them.
+5.<a id="50.5"/> The fifth `SIX`, divided, shows the caldron with yellow ears and rings of metal in them.
 There will be advantage through being firm and correct.

 > **䷱** changing to [**䷫**](e5a7a4gou.md#44.5)